 f) The doll’s wig if you would like me to match a specific eyebrow color

-g) Please make sure the doll/head is packaged in a big enough box.
-I might repackage dolls that arrive in tiny or damaged boxes.
+g) Please make sure the doll/head is packaged in a large enough box.
+I might repackage dolls that arrive in too-small or damaged boxes.

 The application form is what you first send to me to apply for a commission slot (see above under “how slots are filled”).